lVlyke/lithium-angular/docs/aot-guide.md

 ## **1. Components using Lithium must extend the ```AotAware``` class.**

-Because Lithium's ```StateEmitter``` and ```EventSource``` dynamically create and manage the properties that a component's view template will access, it is incompatible with how the current Angular AoT compiler handles template validation.
-To easily remedy this issue, your components can extend the [```AotAware```](/docs/api-reference.md#aotaware) base class to enable less strict validation and full AoT compliance:
+Because Lithium's ```StateEmitter``` and ```EventSource``` decorators dynamically create and manage the properties that a component's view template will access, it is incompatible with how the current Angular AoT compiler handles template validation.
+To easily remedy this issue, your components can extend the provided [```AotAware```](/docs/api-reference.md#aotaware) base class to enable less strict validation and still retain full AoT compliance:

 ```ts
 import { AotAware } from "@lithiumjs/angular";